|PLEASE NOTE: To report a power outage after hours please call 903-874-7411 and our answering service will

 report that information as well.
 This will help speed up the restoration of your service.

-there is a known outage in the area, a scheduled outage, or if a crew has been dispatched or is already working on site.
+if there is a known outage in the area, a scheduled outage, or if a crew has been dispatched or is already working on

 One other major concern for a utility is the use of backup generators by members during outages which are